samissa730/Azure-IoT-Connection/README.md

 - Creates all necessary directories and files
 - Copies service scripts to proper locations
 - Sets up the systemd service
-- Runs device setup with your input
+- Runs device setup automatically using `env.json` configuration
 - Enables and starts the service
 - Verifies the installation